defenseofislam/web/note.md

 He gives you a million — in just this one life:

-Every time you wake up, that’s a chance.
+Every day, you wake up, that’s a chance.

 Every time you hear the Qur'an, that’s a warning.